Car-Ears AirStreamz vs. Wind Blocking

 The importance of materials engineering cannot be overstated.
 Characteristics like texture, porosity, permeability (K), resilience, diffusion (D), etc. are evaluated / combined to meet internal and external flow requirements across a range of wind speeds and turbulence levels.
-In this regard, we are the only cycling related wind noise reduction (WNR) company to hold a utility patent (#US 9078482 - Sound Permeable Wind Noise Reduction Device).
+In this regard, Cat-Ears is the only cycling related wind noise reduction (WNR) company to hold a utility patent (#US 9078482 - Sound Permeable Wind Noise Reduction Device).

 Wind flow patterns over the face / cheek and how it interacts with the pinna varies by speed and turbulence level.

-AirStreamz are made from a soft porous material that interacts with oncoming wind to reduce velocity and turbulence intensity.
-In this regard, porous material has benefits for flow-control by introducing a fluid permeable medium that modifies the boundary layer / wake characteristics.
-Simply stated, the presence of porous material decreases the shear effects and beneficially modifies the vortex shedding.
+Cat-Ears AirStreamz are made from a soft porous material that interacts with oncoming wind to reduce velocity and turbulence intensity.
+In this regard, porous material has benefits for flow-control by introducing a fluid permeable medium that modifies the boundary layer and wake characteristics.
 The unique surface texture of AirStreamz also contributes to vortex shedding at longer length scales.
-Over the last several years, a number of researchers have studied the flow over and through porous material / bluff bodies to reveal this flow control phenomenon.
+Furthermore, the movement of surface strands (mechanical bending and viscosity losses) are effective in reducing velocity / turbulence.
+Over the last several years, researchers have studied the flow over and through porous materials to reveal these flow control phenomenon.

 Wind noise tends to be lower frequency.
 We evaluate materials that focus on the important frequency ranges.